mide/minecraft-overviewer/README.md

   Default Value: `true`.
 Set to `false` to disable rendering of POI (points of interest).

 - `RENDER_SIGNS_FILTER`
   Default Value: `-- RENDER --`.
-Only signs with this string will be included in the POI (points of interest) render.
+Only signs with this case-sensitive string will be included in the POI (points of interest) render.
 Useful for allowing hidden bases or decluttering the render.
 Set to an empty string (`""`) to render all signs.

 - `RENDER_SIGNS_HIDE_FILTER`
   Default Value: `false`.
 Set to `true` to prevent the sign filter string (Set via `RENDER_SIGNS_FILTER`) from appearing in the render.
 For example, if only signs with `-- RENDER --` are displayed, the string `-- RENDER --` would be hidden from the render.